family / timeline

 Poland

-born Penny Jeannopoulos born in New York City, seventeen years after Peter — Constantine and Sophie's third child.
+born Marie Jeannopoulos born in New York City, seventeen years after Peter — Constantine and Sophie's third child.

 New York City